• Home

 3. I only need to cook my oats for about 3 minutes, but feel free to go up to 5 or 6 minutes to get your desired texture!
 The longer you cook, the thicker your oats will be.

-why do you sometimes add water to your oats even after they are done cooking?
+Why add water after the oats are done cooking?

 2. I’m all about extra hydration, and as you add water, the oats will quickly absorb it into the already emulsified mixture.
 It’s a great way to get some extra water and not even notice.

-3. When I add things like flaxseed or chia seed to my oats, they absorb moisture as well.
-So adding water helps keep my texture consistent, plus gives me more hydration and also gives me the most benefits from those seeds as possible.
+3. When I add things like flaxseed or chia seeds to my oats, they absorb moisture as well.
+So adding water helps keep my texture consistent and gives me more hydration and also gives me the most benefits from those seeds as possible.

 So how do I make my jammy blueberries?
 Easy: